Seahawks’ Russell Wilson bounces back, continues record pace: ‘Russ for MVP train is back on the track’

-Of all the impressive numbers Russell Wilson has put together in the first half of this season, one was more relevant than the rest on Sunday — 32.
+Of all the impressive numbers Russell Wilson has put together in the first half of this season, one was more relevant than the rest Sunday — 32.

-That is, Wilson now has a 32-8 record in his NFL career in games following an in-season loss.
+That is, Wilson now has a 32-8 record in his NFL career in games after an in-season loss.
 That’s the best record of any quarterback in the NFL since the merger in 1970.

-In the Seahawks’ victory over San Francisco on Sunday, Wilson also continued his torrid pace on the NFL record books.
-His four touchdown passes give him 26 total this season — keeping him on track to break Peyton Manning’s record of 55 touchdown passes in a season.
+In the Seahawks’ victory over San Francisco, Wilson also continued his torrid pace on the NFL record books.
+His four touchdown passes give him 26 this season — keeping him on track to break Peyton Manning’s record of 55 touchdown passes in a season.
 Manning had 25 through seven games in 2013.

 Wilson, now with 253 career touchdown passes, also became just the third QB in NFL history to throw 250 TDs in his first nine seasons, joining Manning and Dan Marino.